 I don’t think it’s an exaggeration to say that most students dread writing their college essays.

 I fear that the task will become harder for many students beginning in the next admission season.
-As I mentioned in my last college blog post, the nonprofit that overseas the Common Application has announced plans to eliminate what many consider to be the best college essay prompt, which allows teenagers to inject creativity into the college application process.
+As I mentioned in a previous post, the nonprofit that overseas the Common Application has announced plans to eliminate what many consider to be the best college essay prompt, which allows teenagers to inject creativity into the college application process.

 I think nixing Option No. 6 – Topic of Your Choice – is a terrible idea.
 I’d urge you to read my previous blog post and the many comments that followed to learn more about this blow to creativity: